newjersey/navigator.business.nj.gov/content/src/archived-opportunities/nj-accelerate.md

 **Benefits:** 1:1 matching event sponsorship up to $100,000 for accelerator programs.
 1:1 matching loan funding up to $250,000 and rent support for up to 6 months for graduate companies.

-**Eligibility:** Accelerator programs and graduates of Approved Accelerators.
+**Eligibility:** Accelerator programs and graduates of approved accelerators.